 She left Yoga to the People soon afterwards, but the experience profoundly affected her.

 "Looking back, I realize how the whole experience, from choosing me, to the grooming and gaslighting, was all so textbook.
-What has taken me years to understand is that regardless of my participation, what happened and the abuse of power was never OK,” she said.
-“I decided to speak out because I don’t want anyone going through something similar to feel alone."
+What has taken me years to understand is that regardless of my participation, what happened and the abuse of power was never OK,” said Voce, who is now 33 and works as a facilitator.
+She is “I decided to speak out because I don’t want anyone going through something similar to feel alone."

 As of the publication of this story, the YTTPShadowWork Instagram account continues to publish anonymous accounts about experiences within the Yoga to the People community.
 On social media, former managers and teachers continue to reckon not only with how Yoga to the People harmed them, but with how they were complicit in harming others.
 Other people tied to Yoga to the People remain loyal to and defensive of the community, decrying the haters in Facebook posts.
 (VICE News reached out to two of these people for their perspective; one did not respond, the other said they would be willing to talk, then changed their mind.)
 The idea of closure and justice is different for each person involved.
 Some want to heal through community and conversation.
 Others just want to forget.
 Even after so many people have told their stories, as many questions as answers remain—many of them questions only Greg Gumucio can answer.